adamNewell/dotfiles/README.md

 ---

-*Personal dotfiles focused on cross-platform compatibility and automated setup.*
+*These dotfiles are designed for efficiency, elegance, and cross-platform compatibility.
+They represent a modern approach to dotfile management using industry-standard tools and best practices.*